How to Become a Licensed Counselor in West Virginia

 Counselor Career Outlook In West Virginia

-According to the Bureau of Labor Statistics, there were 2,880 counselors employed within the state of West Virginia, including mental health counselors, rehabilitation counselors, substance abuse counselors and other types.
-Their mean annual salaries range from $30,970 to $42,200 and those with more experience tend to earn higher salaries.
+According to the Bureau of Labor Statistics, there are about 3,000 counselors employed within the state of West Virginia as of May 2022, including mental health counselors, rehabilitation counselors, substance abuse counselors and other types.
+Their mean annual salaries range from $41,510 to $51,220 depending on specialty.
+Those with more experience tend to earn higher salaries.
 Pay is also dependent upon your location within the state.

 - West Virginia Psychologist Licensing